 The dog must show a good and consistent speed, at least a brisk trot.
 Slow/reluctant working will lower the grade (1-5).
-The breed/structure of the dog must be taken account of when judging the speed and the distance from the cones/barrel as well as when judging the stop.
+The breed/structure of the dog must be taken account of when judging the speed and judging the stop (see Class 3, exercise 5 for stops) as well as when judging the distance from the cones/barrel.